syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ## Year view
 The Year view displays the current year's month.
 A calendar year is a one-year period that begins on January 1 and ends on December 31.
-By default, initially displays the current years month and the current month is highlighted by a separate color different from the rest of the month color in `Year` view.
-Can easily navigate to the desired month dates from the year view.
+By default, displays the current year's month and the current month is highlighted by a separate color that is different from the rest of the month color in the `Year` view.
+You can easily navigate to the desired month dates from the year view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}